kasperwelbers/gtdnews/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Note for reviewers

-This is the reviewer version for the online appendix.

-As described below, the appendix consists of three parts.
-The third part is most relevant for the review, because it contains the main innovations of this study.
-Also, this part does not require copyright sensitive information, so the data for this part is included in the GitHub repository.
-If you install the helper package as instructed below, and follow the instructions in the third part of the online appendix, the results presented in the validation and analysis sections can be replicated.

 # About this repository

-This repository serves as an online appendix for \[@paper\].
+This repository serves as an online appendix for \[DOI forthcoming\].
 It contains the code and data to replicate the analysis.

 The appendix is composed of three parts.